HenriHyttinen/Ai-assistant/frontend/src/utils/mobileOptimizationStatus.md

 - **Readable text** at all screen sizes
 - **Fast performance** on mobile devices

-Your Numbers Don't Lie app is now **fully mobile-ready** with excellent responsive design that ensures charts and all functionality work perfectly on phones! 📱✨
+Your Counting Calories app is now **fully mobile-ready** with excellent responsive design that ensures charts and all functionality work perfectly on phones! 📱✨